Configuration Steps

 2. Configuring the Cloud Management Extension (CME) on the Security Management Server

-Important - The name of the policy has to match correctly the value that you configured in "Install the Check Point Security Management Server".
+Important - The policy name must be the same as the value that you configure in "Install the Check Point Security Management Server ."

 Step 4: Deploy the Check Point VMSS and Assign the Microsoft Entra ID Application

-For more about Managed identities, see the Azure documentation overview.
+For more information on Managed identities, see the Azure documentation overview.

 Notes: